Vegan Jam Tarts

 - For a chia seed raspberry jam, omit the water and replace the corn starch with 2 teaspoons of white chia seeds.

-- At this stage, you can use the pastry as is or chill it in the fridge until needed.
-I'd recommend wrapping the pastry in a food wrap or storing it in an airtight container.
+- At this stage, you can use the pastry immediately or chill it in the fridge until needed.

 This recipe and post were originally published in 2018 and updated in 2022.